linode/docs/docs/platform/billing-and-support/how-linode-billing-works/index.md

 ## Payment Methods

 We accept Visa, MasterCard, Discover, and American Express.
 We also accept PayPal, as well as checks and money orders (which *must* be in USD) made out to "Linode, LLC" and sent to our [office](http://www.linode.com/contact).
-Please [contact support](/docs/platform/billing-and-support/support/) before paying with check or money order.
+Please [contact Support](/docs/platform/billing-and-support/support/) before paying with check or money order.
 Note that we do not accept bank/wire transfers.

 <!-- The following video will show you how to make a payment via PayPal:

 {{< youtube 9BG6CGsIZwc >}} -->

 {{< note >}}
 PayPal payments can only be made **after** an account is opened with an initial payment from a credit or debit card.
+PayPal cannot be used for automatic monthly payments.
+If you wish to pay your balance with PayPal, you'll need to log into [Cloud Manager](http://cloud.linode.com) and submit a manual payment.
 {{< /note >}}

 If you overpay, credit will be applied to your account; this allows you to prepay if desired.
 Service credit is always used before charging the credit card on file for ongoing service.